David Brydie Mitchell: Political career

 Mitchell was appointed as Attorney General of Georgia (1796–1806).
 He moved to Mount Nebo Plantation, near the state capital of Milledgeville.
 He served three terms in the Georgia General Assembly, two as a representative and one in the Senate.

 Mitchell was elected to two consecutive two-year terms as the 27th Governor of Georgia (1809–1813) and a third non-consecutive term from 1815 to 1817.

 He resigned from his third term as governor to accept appointment by President James Monroe as the U.S. agent to the Creek Indians.
 One of Mitchell's responsibilities was the negotiation of the Treaty of the Creek Agency (1818), by which the Creek ceded land to the United States.
-He was accused in the American Importation Case of 1820 of smuggling slaves into Creek and US territory, in violation of the 1808 law against the American slave trade.
+He was accused in the American Importation Case of 1820 (see The Antelope) of smuggling slaves into Creek and US territory, in violation of the 1808 law against the American slave trade.
 While his direct responsibility remains controversial, Mitchell allowed those engaged in this illegal activity to seek refuge for their captives at the agency he supervised along the Flint River.
 The incident resulted in a major inquiry and his dismissal by President James Monroe in 1821.
 Beginning in 1828, Mitchell was appointed to serve as the inferior court judge of Baldwin County, Georgia.
-He was later elected as Baldwin County's State Senator in 1836.
+He was elected as Baldwin County's State Senator in 1836.